vippsas/vipps-qr-api/README.md

 ## Merchant Redirect QR

-💥 DRAFT: This is unfinished work and subject to change. 💥

-Merchant redirect QR codes will be a product where merchants can make static QR codes that simply contain the URL to the merchant's website, product page, etc.
+Merchant redirect QR codes is a product where merchants can make printable QR codes that redirects the user back to the merchants webpage.

-The QR code contains a URL on the format `qr.vipps.no/r/abc123`, which will redirect to the URL that the merchant has configured (and can change).

-This solution is meant for more permanent use cases such as stickers, billboards, TV-commercials, magazine ads, etc. for the customer to be able to scan a Vipps-branded QR code and be sent directly to a product page or similar.
+This solution is meant for more permanent use cases such as stickers, billboards, TV-commercials, magazine ads, etc. The customer will then be able to scan a Vipps branded QR code that sends the user directly to a product page.

 ![uml diagram](images/uml-of-merchant-flow.png)